Modified Release Aqueous Suspension for Intramuscular Injection

 After you have been given the first dose, it is recommended that Invega Trinza is

 given once every 3 months.
-Your doctor may change the dose depending on how your body
+However, your doctor may change the dose depending on how

 How many injections you will need